keygen-sh/transition_through/README.md

 ## Note on instance variables

 Currently, mutating state through an instance variable is not supported.
-This due to the fact that instance variables cannot be observed for changes like an accessor can.
+This due is to the fact that instance variables cannot be observed for changes like an accessor can.
 For more information, see [the tests](https://github.com/keygen-sh/transition_through/blob/d2c6b685e4959d08e70bb5012af98fa01fcdebef/spec/transition_through_spec.rb#L8-L21).

 If you know of a way to support ivars, please open an issue or PR.